 How many downlights do I need for my kitchen?

 The one downlight per square metre formula usually provides sufficient lux levels for the majority of installations.
 Many contractors and installers have used this method successfully for many years and adapted it to different room shapes and applications.
+But LED downlighting technology has surpassed halogen, you can get LED downlighters that are much brighter than 50W GU10 halogens and 50W MR16 halogens.
+You can use brighter downlights with wider beam angles and spread them out further.
+Rather than cramming lots of downlights together, you can install fewer.
+This look better and saves you money on buy downlights and installing them.

 However, rooms are used for different purposes and require different levels of brightness (lux).
 For example; in a kitchen it would be better to have a higher lux level to allow you to see what you are doing better.
 For kitchens we recommend an average of 300 lux.
 Whereas in a lounge were you are only watching TV, you may only require an average of 150 lux.